Everything travelers need to know about novel coronavirus - Local News 8

 On Thursday, the deaths of two Diamond Princess passengers — a man and a woman in their ’80s — were confirmed.

-Hundreds of passengers disembarked the Diamond Princess in Yokohama, Japan, Wednesday after a two-week quarantine.
-More cruise passengers were expected to be cleared to disembark later in the week, according to a statement from Princess Cruises.
+Hundreds of passengers disembarked the Diamond Princess in Yokohama, Japan, Wednesday after a two-week quarantine, with more passengers expected to disembark later in the week, according to a statement from Princess Cruises.

 The US State Department evacuated more than 300 US citizens and their immediate family members from Diamond Princess via charter flights on February 16.